-Children are still quite fragile and must be treated with Dignity & Respect.
-This would suggest that each child should receive your undivided attention.
+Dignity & Respect would suggest that each child should receive your undivided attention.
 As adults, we need to listen to what the children have to say as much as the child should do the same to their teammates and to the coach.
 Try to create agreed upon behaviors and guidelines to ensure each child feels as though they are not only involved but belong in the group.
 This can be a challenge as some children can be disruptive at times or unengaged.

 Examples of agreed upon behaviors:

 - When the coach is speaking, it is polite to listen.
-When the children are speaking, the coach will listen to you as well. - When you need to get a drink or go to the bathroom, please ask the coach. - The coach will allow you to play more than the coach will stop practice to talk. - The players will focus on the activity and try their hardest to achieve the training goal.
+When the children are speaking, the coach will listen to you as well. - When you need to get a drink or go to the bathroom, please ask the coach so we can make sure your parents/guardian can help if needed. - Where should we place our water bottles during the session? (in an area close to where the children will be playing) - Why do we have to be careful when kicking a soccer ball during a team water break? (so, no one gets hurt)

-Questions such as these can be asked to the children, so they feel a part of the process.
+Questions such as these can be asked to the player so they feel a part of the process.
 Yes, some of these questions may seem leading but seeking the answer from the players will help establish the child/coach rapport.
-These should not be mandates.
-Instead, there should be a discussion which you, the coach, will follow and the children are encouraged to follow as well.

 Think of how you can allow each child to experiment with different roles within the activity to make a connection to what they enjoy.
 Be mindful, there is a reason for each behavior.
 At times, it may take some trial and error to reach the child.
 You may not always feel as though you are making headway but, often your positive approach may influence the child in many ways outside of the game.
-If a child is unruly, a simple statement or question could be about the agreements or promises we all made together.
-This could help with child accountability as well.

 Safety is an overarching concept.
 Not only will coaches need to ensure the field is safe, but each child is safe from physical and emotional threats as well.
 Prior to each session with the team, remember to walk the field and check for any dangerous area.
 Sometimes animals burrow into the ground or an aluminum can may be chopped up in a lawn mower and create dangerous situations.
 If these are items that can be safely picked up or repaired, please do so.
 If not, you may need to adjust the size of your field to avoid the dangerous areas.
-Ask the children when they arrive, to help check the field.
-This is another example of giving ownership back to the children.